gmh04/podparser/docs/index.rst

 Python Library
 --------------
-The following example demonstrates executing the parser and retreiving the results.
+The following example demonstrates envoking the parser and retrieving the results from within a python script.

 ::